AdaCore/learn/courses/intro-to-spark/chapters/04_State_Abstraction.rst

 it's actually implied by the subprogram's body.
 SPARK doesn't peform a similar verification for normal preconditions.

-For example, we can refine the postconditions in the bodies of ``Pop`` and ``Push`` to be more detailed than what we wrote for them in their specification.
+For example, we can refine the postconditions in the bodies of :ada:`Pop` and :ada:`Push` to be more detailed than what we wrote for them in their specification.

 .. code:: ada prove_report_all_button